 It is important to note that employees of state-owned or controlled entities (whether partially or completely state-owned or controlled) are considered government officials under the FCPA regardless of their rank, nationality or classification under local law.
-Some individuals, who may not be considered government officials in their own country, are considered government officials under the FCPA (for example, doctors and nurses employed by a state-run healthcare system, or employees of a state oil company).
+Some individuals, who may not be considered government officials in their own country, are considered government officials under the FCPA.
 In addition, a company may be under government control even if it is publicly traded, and even if some of its stock is not owned by the government.
-For purposes of this Policy, close family members of government officials (i.e., brother, sister, mother, father, husband, wife or child) are treated as government officials.
+In some countries, government control of publicly traded companies is common.
+Similarly, in some countries, entities like oil companies and hospitals are state-owned, which makes all of their employees government officials under the FCPA.
+For purposes of this Policy, close family members of government officials.
 The Policy's prohibitions also apply with regard to former government officials in cases where the former government official retains some sort of quasi-official status.

 Indirect and Direct Payments.
 The prohibition against improper payments or gifts under the FCPA applies not only to direct payments or offers of payment, but also to indirect offers or payments made through any Intermediaries.
-Care must be taken to ensure that Intermediaries of a

-Berkshire subsidiary do not authorize, promise, offer or provide anything of value to a government official for any of the prohibited purposes described above.
+Care must be taken to ensure that Intermediaries of a Berkshire subsidiary do not authorize, promise, offer or provide anything of value to a government official for any of the prohibited purposes described above.
 Anything of Value.
 The term "anything of value" is construed very broadly under the FCPA and includes far more than just monetary gifts.
 Each of the following, among other things, could constitute a thing of value: